-Hyperkalemia is a condition that can be serious.
+Hyperkalemia can be an ongoing and life-threatening condition.
 LOKELMA is a prescription medicine for the treatment of high levels of potassium in the blood (hyperkalemia) in adults.

-LOKELMA helps bring levels of potassium back down to within desirable levels
+LOKELMA helps bring levels of potassium back down to safer levels

 Why LOKELMA is different

-LOKELMA is a potassium binder.
+A medication that works by binding or “trapping” the potassium and removing it from the body before it can enter the bloodstream..
 It works in the digestive tract where it binds potassium and removes it from the body so it doesn’t enter the bloodstream.

-LOKELMA is designed to target and remove extra potassium and not calcium and magnesium
+LOKELMA is designed to target and remove potassium and not calcium and magnesium.